top of page

 What does a Wagner Grade 4 Look Like?

-Wagner Grade 4 diabetic foot ulcers involve localized gangrene of the toe, forefoot, or multiple toes.
-The gangrene may be either wet...
+Wagner Grade 4 diabetic foot ulcers involve localized gangrene affecting the toe, forefoot, or multiple toes.
+The tissue death may appear...

 0 comments